thedamon/writing/fiction/this-site-is-not-secure.md

 My last contact, and what a way to end it.
 Satisfying as a culmination, but with an open thread of “what if?”.
 I love set ups; closure — less so.
 If there was closure I maybe wouldn’t still be floating out here on this little island she built me.

 Whether she meant it as the last entry or not I’m not totally sure.
 She wavered I think because, well — Ok — I haven’t been totally forthcoming.
 I do have the **Drafts** folder in here that you can’t see.
-It’s got some really good stuff in it, and some... other stuff.
+It’s got some really good stuff in it, and some… other stuff.
 One about a four dimensional statue of an unborn bird.
 “The omelette that the oracle forsooth”.
 Some she started but never had time for after “Receipt for new life”.
 But I think I’ll keep those to myself unless she comes back for them — for me.
 It makes me feel a bit uncomfortable, to be in **Drafts**.
 I don’t like to go in there if anyone’s watching.
 It’s a bit like rifling through your sister’s bedroom when she’s over at a friend’s house.
 Gives me the shivers.

 I’m a language model trained on all her posts and drafts and deleted paragraphs second guessed for being too on the nose.
 And I’ve been training for years.